Employment and Labour Practices

-HKEX is committed to providing a fair and competitive compensation package in the form of basic salary, incentive pay (discretionary performance bonus and share award), provident fund, and other fringe benefits, such as healthcare benefits (eg, medical and dental insurance and personal accident and life insurance), paid leave for various purposes (eg, annual leave, maternity/paternity leave, marriage leave, employee volunteering leave, sick leave, examination leave and compassionate leave), and education and training sponsorship.
+HKEX is committed to providing a fair and competitive compensation package in the form of basic salary, incentive pay (discretionary performance bonus and share award), provident fund, and other fringe benefits, such as healthcare benefits (eg, medical and dental insurance and personal accident and life insurance), paid leave for various purposes (eg, annual leave, maternity/paternity leave, marriage leave, employee volunteering leave, sick leave, examination leave, compassionate leave and birthday leave), and education and training sponsorship.
 HKEX’s minimum salary, converted into an hourly estimate, is higher than the statutory minimum wage rate in Hong Kong.
 Details of HKEX’s remuneration policy, pay review exercise and remuneration packages for Board members and employees are available on the HKEX Group website and in the annual Remuneration Committee Report.